 In any case, all patients must refrain from engaging in any type of vigorous activity for at least the first seven days after their procedure.
 It is normal to experience some redness, a bit of swelling, and a mild sensation of discomfort for several weeks post-surgery.
 In about three months, however, nearly all of these symptoms and any residual recovery effects will have subsided, and you’ll be able to enjoy the full results of your procedure.

 One of the best things about fat grafting is that it is much more permanent and natural than other procedures like dermal fillers and implant procedures.
 This ultimately means that the effects are much longer-lasting.
 Even in procedures where the effects only one or several years, the synthetic alternative (fillers or implants) are usually must less long-lasting.

 Fat grafting can be a wonderful surgical solution for individuals who are looking to fix scarring, signs of aging, a lack of overall plumpness and volume, and other issues and surface-level challenges.
-Dr. Ran Stark is a double board certified plastic surgeon, certified by the American Board of Plastic Surgery and the American Board of Surgery.
+Dr. Ran Stark is a double board certified plastic surgeon in Phildelphia, certified by the American Board of Plastic Surgery and the American Board of Surgery.
 Dr. Stark is always happy to speak with you about your goals for fat grafting and can help determine whether you’d be a good candidate for this procedure.